Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement: Related Work

 \subsection{Deep Inductive Transfer Learning}

+Despite the great transferability, recent work~\cite{li2018explicit} points out that naive fine-tuning the pre-trained model with \LTWO\ regularization may cause losses of the original knowledge.
 In order to overcome over-fitting, various transfer learning regularizers have been proposed.
-According to the type of regularized objectives, they can be categorized as parameter based~\citep{li2018explicit}, feature based~\citep{zagoruyko2016paying,yim2017gift,li2019delta} or spectral based~\citep{chen2019catastrophic} methods.
+According to the type of regularized objectives, they can be categorized as parameter based~\cite{li2018explicit}, feature based~\cite{zagoruyko2016paying,yim2017gift,li2019delta} or spectral based~\cite{chen2019catastrophic} methods.

+~\cite{chen2019catastrophic} improves the regularization of transfer learning from another angle.
+They propose Batch Spectral Shrinkage (BSS) to regularize spectral components of deep representations by penalizing small singular values.
+BSS is complementary to other regularizers.
+However, it doesn't deal with the issue of knowledge preserving.

 Our paper adopts the general idea of preserving knowledge by regularizing features of the source model.
 While unlike previous methods, we do not directly use the original knowledge provided by the source model.
 Instead, we disentangle the useful part for reference to avoid negative transfer.
 There main differences are summarized in Table~\ref{table:compare}.